A wide range of support groups and information on conditions

 .
 The group of diseases known as Batten disease are rare, genetic, progressive neurodegenerative, metabolic diseases that occur in children and adults worldwide.
 The charity provides a helpline for carers and professionals, provides a national network of families, host educational conferences and increase awareness of Batten Disease among the public, medical and research world.

-.
 This charity provides support to any child and their family with a brain related condition (brain injuries, neurological disorders, mental disabilities, developmental problems).
 Their Parent Support service provides an extensive range of services including telephone helpline, information and advice, a grant scheme, vouchers to help fund speech therapy, a sensory and tactile toy lending scheme, and the use of a holiday home.
-If face to face advice is required, they have representatives in various region.
+If face to face advice is required, they have representatives in various regions.

 .
-Metabolic diseases are life-threatening inheritable, genetic disorders in which erros of metabolism occur.
+Metabolic diseases are life-threatening inheritable, genetic disorders in which errors of metabolism occur.
 Climb - Children Living with Inherited Metabolic Diseases is a national organisation working on behalf of children, young people, families, carers and support groups affected by metabolic diseases (genetic disorders).
 They currently provide information, advice and support on over 730 metabolic diseases.

 Duchenne Family Support Group